 9. What is the 100-year extreme tide elevation (in feet) closest to your project location?
 (Use the Supplementary Document cited in Question 7 or site-specific modeling.)
-100-year extreme tide elevation (in feet):ft 🔲 NAVD88 🔲 City Datum 10.
+100-year extreme tide elevation (in feet):ft NAVD88 City Datum 10.
 Is the project located within 100 ft of the shoreline?
-(If the project is located directly along the shoreline, the 100-year total water level - which includes wave hazards at the shoreline - must be considered.)
+(If the project is located directly along the shoreline, the 100-year total water level - which includes wave hazards at the shoreline must be considered.)
 Yes (Go to Question 11).
 No (Go to Question 12).
 11. If the project is within 100 ft of the shoreline, what is your 100-year total water level elevation?
 (Use the Supplementary Document cited in Question 7 or site-specific modeling.)
-100-year total water level elevation (in feet):ft Pr CTION I - Vulnerability Assessment for Potential ojects in the SLR Vulnerability Zone Exposure (see SLR Guidance for additional information): Assess if the project site or asset could be subjected to sea level rise inundation, temporary coastal flooding, or wave hazards.
+100-year total water level elevation (in feet):ft 100-year total water level elevation (in reet)tt 🚨 NAVDOS 🚨 City Datum SECTION 1 - Vulnerability Assessment for Potential Projects in the SLR Vulnerability Zone reject in the outer time tability deno A. Exposure (see SLR Guidance for additional information): Assess if the project site or asset could be subjected to sea level rise inundation, temporary coastal flooding, or wave hazards.
 Some fields below will auto-calculate based on the information entered.
-Fu ture Sea Level Rise Calculations 12 Calculate projected sea level rise at the end of the planning horizon year (from Question 4.)
-(If your project is within 500 feet of the shoreline, or if it provides a critical service for the City, please select RCP for all following calculations.
-If RCP 4.5 is selected, please provide justification for this selection below.)
-RCP 4.5 a) in inches and in feet likely value RCP 4.5 b) in inches and in feet likely value RCP 8.5 c) O in inches and 0.0 in feet likely value in inches and 0.0 in feet likely value in inches and 0.0 in feet 1-in-200 chance value As sess Project Vulnerability to Permanent Inundation from Sea Level Rise 13.
-Subtract MHHW (8) from the Project elevation (6) Difference in feet: 0.0 [ft (If the answer is negative, the project is below MHHW and could be vulnerable today.) a) Is the project vulnerable to permanent inundation during the functional lifespan using the likely S scenario?
+Future Sea Level Rise Calculations 12.
+Calculate projected sea level rise at the end of the planning horizon year 0 (from Question 4.)
+(If your project is within 500 feet of the shoreline, or if it provides a critical service for the City, please select RCP 8.5 for all following calculations.
+If RCP 4.5 is selected, please provide justification for this selection below.) a) 0 in inches and 0.0 in feet likely value RCP 4.5 b) 0 in inches and 0.0 in feet 1-in-200 chance value RCP 8.5 c) 0 in inches and 0.0 in feet likely value in inches and 0.0 in feet 1-in-200 chance value -, Assess Project Vulnerability to Permanent Inundation from Sea Level Rise 13.
+Subtract MHHW (8) from the Project elevation (6) Difference in feet: 0.0 ft (If the answer is negative, the project is below MHHW and could be vulnerable today.) a) Is the project vulnerable to permanent inundation during the functional lifespan using the likely SLR scenario?
 (Is the answer to Question 12a greater than the answer to Question 13?).
 Yes: The project could be inundated by likely sea level rise and will require adaptation strategies.
-No: Not vulnerable. b) Is the project vulnerable to permanent inundation during the functional lifespan using the 1-in-20 SLR scenario?
+No: Not vulnerable. b) Is the project vulnerable to permanent inundation during the functional lifespan using the 1-in-200 chance SLR scenario?
 (Is the answer to Question 12b is greater than the answer to Question 13).
-Yes: The project could be inundated by 1-in-200 chance sea level rise and adaptation strategies are recommended.
-No: Not vulnerable.
-De No: Not vulnerable.
+Yes: The project could be inundated by 1-in-200 chance sea level rise and adaptation strategies are recommended. □ No: Not vulnerable.
+Department Name: Project ID (if available): Date prepared: